 Instagram keeps copying Snapchat, and Snapchat keeps copying Instagram.
 The two apps are almost clones now.
 And neither of them seems like they’re going to stop anytime soon.

+Some features, like seeing who unfollowed you, are still nowhere to be seen.
+But it’s nice to see more features being added to Instagram.
 Do you use Instagram or Snapchat?
 Or maybe both?
 What do you like about one more than the other?
-Share your thoughts in the comments below!